find a Clinician/Physician

 ** — This procedure requires the use of an optical backstop such as the Köcher bronchocele sound, which permits precise dissection without damaging adjacent or underlying structures.

 + — Laser sterilization is accomplished by defocusing the laser and gently heating the wound surface.
-The tissue should be heated just to the point of dessication and slight shrinkage of the wound.
+The tissue should be heated just to the point of desiccation and slight shrinkage of the wound.
 Blanching and charring of the wound is indicative of excessive irreversible damage to the wound.

 ++ — Vaporization or ablation of tissues is most efficient when a high power density is used with a large spot diameter.
 This permits the surgeon to cover a large area expeditiously.